 Peter Swanson Partner

-Peter’s maritime case work involves vessel arrest and security, carriage of cargo, the enforcement of maritime liens, civil and regulatory liability for ship source pollution, collision, port state intervention, immigration, bodily injury, chartering disputes, and constitutional issues arising in the context of “navigation and shipping”.
+Peter’s maritime case work involves vessel arrest and security, carriage of goods by sea, enforcement of maritime liens, civil and regulatory liability for ship source pollution, collision, port state intervention, immigration, bodily injury, chartering disputes, and constitutional issues arising in the context of “navigation and shipping”.
 Peter also routinely advises on the preparation and completion of transport and terminal contract documentation and is often involved in casualty investigations in both a marine and non-marine context.

 Peter’s health law case work involves assisting health care professionals in relation to regulatory or disciplinary issues before their governing regulators, as well as providing assistance in respect of audits or court attendances.
 This work includes handling complaints against health care professionals through to hearing and possible judicial review.

 Peter appears regularly as counsel before a variety of Courts.
 He has represented clients in the British Columbia Supreme Court, the Federal Court, the British Columbia Court of Appeal, the Federal Court of Appeal and the Supreme Court of Canada.
-He has also represented clients before a variety of tribunals including the Health Professions Review Board, the Medical Services Commission and the College of Physicians and Surgeons of British Columbia and the Workers Compensation Appeal Tribunal.
+He has also represented clients before a variety of tribunals including the Health Professions Review Board, the Medical Services Commission, the College of Physicians and Surgeons of British Columbia and the Workers Compensation Appeal Tribunal.

 Peter is recognized by his peers as a leader in the field of maritime law.
-He has been listed in The Best Lawyers in Canada since it was first published in Canada in 2006, is rated as Repeatedly Recommended for shipping and maritime law in the Canadian Legal L’expert Directory, is BV Peer Review rated in LexisNexis – Martindale-Hubbell, and is listed for maritime law in Who’s Who Legal Canada for Shipping & Maritime and Who’s Who Legal for Shipping and is listed with Chambers and Partners for transportation law.
+He has been listed in the Best Lawyers in Canada since it was first published in 2006, is rated as Repeatedly Recommended for shipping and maritime law in the Canadian Legal L’expert Directory, is listed in Who’s Who Legal Canada for Shipping & Maritime and Who’s Who Legal for Shipping and is listed with Chambers and Partners for transportation law.